yyc1217/google_design_translate/style-color-en.md

 ### Fallback accent colors

-If your accent color is to light or dark for the background color the general fallback rule is to choose a darker or lighter tint of the accent color.
-If your accent color doesn’t work at all, fall back to use the primary 500 color on white backgrounds.
-If the background color is the primary 500 color fall back to white 100% or black 54%.
+If your accent color is too light or dark for the background color, the general fallback rule is to choose a darker or lighter tint of the accent color.
+If your accent color doesn’t work at all, use the primary 500 color on white backgrounds.
+If the background color is the primary 500 color use white 100% or black 54%.

 ![](images/style/style-color-colorapplication-color_application-04_large_xhdpi.png)